Master the thinking behind money management and financial trading.

 Designed for business professionals and emerging leaders working in a management position for a financial institution or in general business management.

-Understand Exactly What Impacts Supply and Demand
+Understand the Psychology Behind What Impacts Supply and Demand

 Global stock markets are constantly fluctuating.
 Our remote learning course will help you understand the psychological influences that drive market changes: the behavior of investors and financial analysts and how it impacts market outcomes.